-It also explains when I was asked why I wasn’t doing my homework, my answer was that I didn’t know how to do it and why I struggled to learn.
-Giving a name to my symptoms for the first time allows me to stand back on myself and change how I do things in the best way I can.
+It also explains why when I was asked why I wasn’t doing homework, my standard answer was ‘I didn’t know what I was doing.’
+But giving a name to my symptoms for the first time allows me to stand back on myself.
+I can now exonerate myself from any blame, shame, guilt or wrongdoing.

 The consultation in January 2019 confirming I have ASD is somewhat of a blur.
 But my Autism diagnosis seems to have reinforced the whole disability thing and how I got to this place.
 It’s too late in the day for me to be told something I should have been told as a child.

 It is good that I have never chosen to define myself by either condition.
 Yes, I have mild cerebral palsy and I have Autism, but if I can use what I know about those conditions to understand myself, I will have achieved greatly.